StevanFreeborn/thehelpfuladmin/docs/_posts/2022-10-20-countifs-sumifs-in-onspring.md

 CountIf({:Tasks::IsIncidentalAndIsInProgress}==[:True], {:item::Record Id});
 ```

 This type of pattern can then be repeated as many times as you need to get at all the different sums and counts you need.
-You can also use as a criteria as you want to different those records to include or exclude from these calculations.
+You can also use as complex a criteria as you want to identify the records to include or exclude from your calculations.

 I hope this is helpful and makes your job as an admin just a little easier.